 Import Car Magazine

 “Modern air filtration systems combine a small cross-sectional area in the air inlet with a larger cross-sectional area in the air filter housing.
-The difference in cross-sectional area decreases the velocity of intake air as it enters the air filter housing.
+The difference in the cross-sectional area decreases the velocity of intake air as it enters the air filter housing.
 This decrease in air velocity causes air-borne debris to fall out of the air to the bottom of the housing.
 [Note, most aftermarket cold air intakes are a cone filter and don’t have this housing].
 This change in air velocity increases the life of the air filter and tends to dampen the throaty resonance of air rushing into the engine.
 Last, and most important, this reduction in air velocity helps increase the accuracy of the MAF sensor by removing turbulence from the incoming air. [remember this part]

-Unfortunately, many “tuner” or “hot-rod” technicians who replace OE systems with performance aftermarket systems might not understand that modern MAF sensors basically measure the volume and density of the incoming air by measuring the change in current flowing through a resistor or wire as it is cooled by a smooth, non-turbulent flow of incoming air.
-This operating principle provides the MAF sensor with the ability to precisely measure air flow in grams-per-second increments.
+Unfortunately, many “tuner” or “hot-rod” technicians who replace OE systems with performance aftermarket systems might not understand those modern MAF sensors basically measure the volume and density of the incoming air by measuring the change in current flowing through a resistor or wire as it is cooled by a smooth, non-turbulent flow of incoming air.
+This operating principle provides the MAF sensor with the ability to precisely measure airflow in grams-per-second increments.
 It’s important to know that dirty MAF-sensing elements miscalculate the amount of air flowing into the engine, which results in an erratic air/fuel ratio calculation and a subsequently erroneous calculated engine load or calculated barometric pressure data value on a scan tool.
 In most cases, miscalculations caused by dirt and air turbulence actually decrease, rather than increase, horsepower and fuel economy.

 Of course, the popular perception is that increasing air filter capacity will increase an engine’s horsepower and fuel economy.
-The reality is that, because an engine is an air pump, increasing the air flow beyond the capacity of the engine’s peak demand will do nothing to enhance performance.
-In practically all cases, the OE air filtration system is, by far, the most efficient and the least maintenance-intensive system on the market simply because its design matches the engine’s original intake air flow requirements.”
+The reality is that, because an engine is an air pump, increasing the airflow beyond the capacity of the engine’s peak demand will do nothing to enhance performance.
+In practically all cases, the OE air filtration system is, by far, the most efficient and the least maintenance-intensive system on the market simply because its design matches the engine’s original intake airflow requirements.”